 Batman Returns has Batman ripping off his mask in the Penguin's lair.
 Max Shreck asks, "Why is Bruce Wayne dressed up as Batman?"
 To which Catwoman (who'd already discovered his secret identity) responds "Because he is Batman, you moron!"

-Does this fit?
 In A Hard Day's Night, a woman bumps into John Lennon and changes her mind several times about how much he does or doesn't look like "him" (never mentioning his name).

 In The American President, Sydney Ellen Wade receives a call from President Shepherd, whom she thinks is a co-worker impersonating the President.
 She then tells the President that he has a nice ass and hangs up.
 When he calls again and proves his identity, she is suitably mortified; "Y'know what, forget it, I'm moving to Canada!"

 Inverted for comedy in Galaxy Quest.
-The Thermions generally do a terrible job of impersonating humans, with unnaturally pale skin, silver jumpsuits, and extreme Cloud Cuckoolander tendencies.
+The Thermians generally do a terrible job of impersonating humans, with unnaturally pale skin, silver jumpsuits, and extreme Cloud Cuckoolander tendencies.
 But since they're hanging around a sci-fi convention, they blend in perfectly.

 In Mostly Harmless, Arthur Dent and Ford Prefect meet Elvis Presley in a greasy-spoon diner on another planet.
 Prefect recognizes him and gives The King a hefty tip to perform "Love Me Tender" on karaoke.
 Arthur doesn't recognize him, and thinks The King's performance is mediocre.

-Hefty might be a bit of an understatement.
+"Hefty" might be a bit of an understatement.
 When Arthur asks how much, Ford says that it would buy, roughly, Switzerland.

 In Terry Pratchett's Moving Pictures, the Genre Savvy wizards decide to disguise themselves as wizards when they don't want to be seen attending a movie - they twist bits of wire into their beards to make them look like badly-made false beards, for instance.
 However, the trope is then played straight when they later need to be taken seriously and no-one believes they're real wizards.